puzzle/okr/README.md

 ## Development

-After implementing a new feature or resolving a bug, note this in the `release-notes.txt` file at the top of the current WIP version changes.
+After implementing a new feature or resolving a bug, note it in the `release-notes.txt` file at the top of the respective category ("Erweiterung", "Fehlerbehebung" or "Wartung") in the current WIP version changes.

 ## Docker